Warm-up Cycle

 Readiness Flag Status

-It Indicates if the ECM has completed testing of specific monitored emission systems.
+The readiness flag status indicates the ECM/PCM has completed testing of specific monitored emission systems.
 It does not indicate if the system passed or failed.
 If the monitor test required to flip the readiness flag to complete has not finished testing, the status on the scan tool will display Not Complete.
 If the monitor test needed to flip the readiness flag has completed testing, the readiness flag status will display Complete.
-A readiness flag showing Complete means the ECM has finished testing the system at least once since the memory was last reset.
+A readiness flag showing Complete means the ECM/PCM has finished testing the system at least once since the memory was last reset.

 Incomplete, Not Done, Not Ready

-Since the last MODE $04 Diagnostic Clear was performed, one or more required readiness flag monitor tests have not run or have failed (Pre-CAN).
-Before the Controller Area Network (CAN) introduction in 2008, the PCM did not have to switch to Complete, Done, or Ready if a readiness flag monitor test failed.
+Since the last MODE $04 Diagnostic Clear was performed, one or more required readiness flag monitor tests have not run or failed (Pre-CAN).
+Before the introduction of the Controller Area Network (CAN) in 2008, the PCM did not have to switch to Complete, Done, or Ready if a readiness flag monitor test failed.

 Complete, Done, Ready